jpulakka/nordpool_diff/README.md

   * Divide by maximum minus minimum price (= price variation; could also use e.g. standard deviation), to get scale-free output.
   * Multiply by square root of maximum price (could also use e.g. average, but max is good enough and besides less likely negative), to introduce scale.
 So now 9x price gives 3x output.

-Normalization works reasonably when `filter_length` is 10 or more, making the output magnitude less dependent of current overall electricity price.
+Normalization works reasonably when `filter_length` is 10 or more.
 Possible edge cases of price staying exactly constant, zero or negative for long time is handled gracefully.
 **It is highly recommended to use some form of normalization if you use the linear filters for anything else than thresholding on 0.**